zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/3-Kafka Producer/index.md

 CO,8457.0
 ```

-## Tips
+## Takeaways

-- The producer protocal implies the existence of a Partitioner that redirects messages to the correct partition.
+- The producer protocol implies the existence of a Partitioner that redirects messages to the correct partition.
-- The partitions information is caught on the initial instantiation of the Producer Object.
+- The partition information is caught on the initial instantiation of the Producer Object.
 - The response from the producer.send() method is a Future, but you can capture it in a Callback or Lambda.
-- There are Retryable and non-retryable Exceptions and based on that the Protocal will automatically retry.
+- There are retryable and not retryable Exceptions and based on that the Protocol will automatically retry.